Skip to main content

 The Mary Janet King Memorial Fund supports community groups working with young people to take up musical instruments.

-Over the years Mary became increasingly aware of the challenges regarding music tuition in schools and asked Foundation Scotland to source grants for projects which would help young people to take up music.
+Over the years, Mary became aware of the challenges regarding music tuition in schools and she asked Foundation Scotland to source grants for projects which would help young people to take up music.

 Many have benefitted from Mary's philanthropic giving over the years.
 Here are just some of the things that they had to say: